phfa26/resonate-coding-test/README.md

-# Resonate Solutions - COding Test
+# Resonate Solutions - Coding Test

 This project was built with React